G12-cs207-FinalProject/cs207-FinalProject/documentation/chemkin_Documentation.md

 - `rate_coef`: a list of parameters for reaction rate coefficient

-- `reactants`: a dictionary with molecular species of the reactants as keys and their respecitve stoicheometric coefficient as values
+- `reactants`: a dictionary with molecular species of the reactants as keys and their respective stoichiometric coefficient as values

-- `products`: a dictionary with moelcular speicies of the products as keys and their respective stoichemotetric coefficient as values
+- `products`: a dictionary with molecular speicies of the products as keys and their respective stoichiometric coefficient as values

+- `equation`: a list of equations for each reaction.

 **Example 3.4.** Working with `RxnData` objects